Empirical Understanding of Deletion Privacy: Experiences, Expectations, and Measures: Results

 \subsubsection{Users want to hide their non-popular posts more than any other post}

-The attribute parameter of the CI flows in this study corresponds to the reasons for removing a post.
-We identified nine different reasons for the deletions shown in~\cref{tab:ci_infoflow}.
-Similar to the subject parameter, we performed a pairwise statistical test (i.e., 72 tests) between all the attributes (the significant value was adjusted to 0.05/72).
+In this study, the \textit{attribute} parameter of the CI flows corresponds to the reasons for removing a post.
+We identified ten different reasons for the deletions shown in~\cref{tab:ci_infoflow} (bottom portion).
+The baseline attribute considered in the regression model was ``Being irrelevant due to time passing,'' as it has been identified as the most common reason for the users to delete their posts (see \cref{sec:deletion_reasons}).
+The two attributes that were significantly different ($p$ < 0.001) were ``Fixing Spelling/Grammar'' and ``Post did not get enough attention'' (\cref{tab:regression_results}).
+These two deletion reasons are at the opposite ends of the acceptability scores.
+Flows with the attribute ``Fixing Spelling/Grammar'' have the highest average acceptability score (0.98 on the Likert-scale points), and the flows with the attribute ``Post did not get enough attention'' have the lowest (0.24 on the Likert-scale points).

-We found that the attributes ``Fixing Spelling/Grammar'' and ``Post did not get enough attention'' is statistical significantly different ($p$ < 0.0001) than all other attributes.
-However, these two reasons are at the two ends of the acceptability scores, where the flows with the attribute ``Fixing Spelling/Grammar'' have the highest average acceptability score (0.98 on the Likert-scale points) and the flows with the attribute ``Post did not get enough attention'' have the lowest (0.24 on the Likert-scale points).
-We further analyzed this low-score by checking the correlation between the scores given by users who indeed self-reported deleting content for that reason.
-Interestingly, for ``Post did not get enough attention'' the negative scores primarily came from people who did not delete content because of that reason.
-This finding hints at the fact that indeed our participants \textit{perceived} digging up forgotten posts by virtue of deletion as a serious violation of the deletion privacy.
-In other word, the platforms should consider providing stronger deletion privacy to non-popular posts than popular posts.
+We further analyzed the low-scored flows by checking the correlation between the scores given by users who had self-reported deleting content for that reason.
+Interestingly, for ``Post did not get enough attention,'' the negative scores primarily came from people who did not delete content because of that reason.
+This finding hints that our participants might have \textit{perceived} digging up forgotten posts by virtue of deletion as a violation of deletion privacy.
+In other words, the platforms should consider providing stronger deletion privacy to non-popular posts than popular posts.